-Joint Health & Safety Committee Certification Part 2 *MOL Approved! – On-site
+Joint Health & Safety Committee (JHSC) Certification Part 2 *MOL Approved! – On-site

 In order to become a certified member of the Joint Health & Safety Committee (JHSC), members must successfully complete Part II of the certification training within six months of completing Part I. Training on all of the hazards that may be found in a particular workplace is not required to become certified.
 However, an understanding of the recognition, assessment, control, and evaluation process in identifying hazards provides certified members with skills to apply their knowledge to contribute to the Internal Responsibility System (IRS) for a healthy and safe workplace.